10 Ways to prevent nicotine addiction and how to perform It

 3. Divert your attention.

-Cravings are a natural response to the absence of a specific substance, in this case, nicotine.
-When a person tries to overcome nicotine addiction, the body will respond by inducing strong cravings.
-Some people give in and take a cigarette.
 That happens because they focus on the craving for smoking that they don’t even think about anything else.
 The more they focus, the more intense the craving is.
 For that reason, an important thing to do to prevent nicotine addiction is to direct attention to something else.

 Diverting attention to something else works because it tricks the brain.
 By thinking about something else, there is no focus on the craving for a cigarette.
 As a result, the intensity of cravings keeps reducing.
-Interrupting the thought pattern the moment the cravings appear allows a person to combat both physical and psychological cravings.
-Otherwise, the cravings for cigarettes would consume their thoughts and lead to relapse.

-The best thing to do is to try these or other similar activities.
-Experiment with different options.
-See how they work for cravings and shift the focus off of them.
-Then, stick to the techniques that work the best.
-For some people, guided imagery (creating in mind a place that is calming) works best.
-For some people, deep breathing and a short walk do the trick.
+For certain people, guided imagery (creating in mind a place that is calming) works best.
+For others, deep breathing and a short walk do the trick.
 There is no rule here.
 The main point is to choose healthy and practical strategies to divert focus.
 Never use another addictive substance to divert attention from nicotine.

 The main advantage of this strategy is that it restructures thought patterns and acts on the mind directly.
 It allows a person to start thinking about something else and thereby stop putting such a strong emphasis on the cravings they experience.
 Diverting attention is effective, free, and easy to implement.